wbokkers/tenuto-winui-toolkit/README.md

 // At this point, you can get results from your control
 ```

-As you can see, you can use the ShowAsync to wait for the dialog to close.
+As you can see, you can await the ShowAsync call to wait for the dialog to close.

 To close a window hosting a control: